 Step 4: Schedule what you can on your calendars

 Some ideas belong in the realm of scheduling.
 If you can schedule it, then schedule it.
-Setting simple reminders of days that would be great to sketch help me get on track.
-Google Calendar let’s me set phone notifications, so I don’t even need to actively check for most things
+Setting simple reminders of days that would be great to sketch helps me get on track.
+Google Calendar lets me set phone notifications, so I don’t even need to actively check for most things

 Perhaps I have an idea to do plein aire painting.
 Not very useful in the winter.
 I could leave a note on my calendar reminding myself not to waste the summer and look back into this.
-Having a loose plan of your day, week, or year is a really amazing way to spark creativity
+Having a loose plan for your day, week, or year is an amazing way to spark creativity

 Step 5: Forget the rest

-In a recent episode of her podcast Happier, habits researcher Gretchen Rubin suggests to instead not organize and get rid of clutter.
+In a recent episode of her podcast Happier, habits researcher Gretchen Rubin suggests instead not organizing and getting rid of clutter.
 Some ideas may never happen or won’t be useful.
-Learn when to let them go as your going through this whole process.
+Learn when to let them go as you’re going through this whole process.
 If any ideas are timely or have a shelf life, make that clear in your system.

 Readers, how do you organize your thoughts and ideas?